Enjoy A Lucrative Salary And High Job Satisfaction Using A Science-Inspired Approach To Solve Exciting Business Problems

-If you want to remain within a scientific niche and are not interested in learning about other fields or how businesses work, then the MCF is not for you.
+If you want to remain within a scientific niche and are not interested in learning about other fields or how businesses work, then the Management Consulting Training Track is not for you.

-The MCF is for PhDs who want to combine scientific knowledge, business acumen, and communication skills to create innovative insights that will benefit companies across all industries.
+The Management Consulting Training Track is for PhDs who want to combine scientific knowledge, business acumen, and communication skills to create innovative insights that will benefit companies across all industries.